amikael/depconv/README.md

 - LIBopts.py - user interface (commandline options etc.)
 - LIBconll1.py - basic U-CONLL handling
 - LIBconll2.py - conversion functions etc.
+- LIBstat.py   - the methods for computing various statistics from the data (this part of the tool is controlled by commenting the useless parts out)

 extras:
 - ud_per_language.tgz - directories of symbolic links to UD-files used for computing language specific statistics in YJ 2017
 - enum.depconv.foma - a version of Anssi Yli-Jyrä and Carlos Gómez-Rodríguez (2017) with some